minprog/platforms/scraping-data/30 transforming/contents.md

 ## Done

-In the next step you'll visualize the date to finally answer the question: What year had the best average IMDB rating for it's top 5 movies?
+In the next step you will visualize the date to finally answer the question: What year had the best average IMDB rating for its top 5 movies?

 ## How to submit